yaroul/154_project/README.md

 - Final_Project.pdf

-###The r files includes all the codes we wrote and all results we obtained.
+###The r files include all the codes we wrote and all results we obtained.
 They are organized in a similar way as the the final report.
 So you can always refer to the rmd file and the knited pdf for further details.

+-- Import Data

+-- General Variable Selection
+    Here we set some variables to null as they are either redudant with other variables or not very useful for classification.

 ### report/